Detained American Whelan: I'm disappointed more hasn't been done to release me | Politics

 Detained American Whelan: I'm disappointed more hasn't been done to release me

-Detained American in Russia Paul Whelan on Thursday expressed disappointment more had not been done for his release and urged President Joe Biden to act quickly, after a prisoner swap releasing U.S. basketball star Brittney Griner was announced.
+Paul Whelan, a former U.S. Marine detained in Russia, expressed disappointment on Thursday that more had not been done to obtain his release and urged President Joe Biden to act quickly after a prisoner swap releasing U.S. basketball star Brittney Griner was announced.

 "Sadly and for totally illegitimate reasons, Russia is treating Paul's case differently than Brittney's.
 And while we have not yet succeeded in securing Paul's release, we are not giving up.
 We will never give up," Biden said.
 U.S. Secretary of State Blinken said at a news conference: "This was not a choice of which American to bring home.
 The choice was one or none."